mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

         {  "_id" : "newDB",  "primary" : "m103-example",  "partitioned" : false }
 ```

 To do that, what I need to do is, basically, go to my *settings collection and save a document with ID chunk size*, with the determined value that I intend the *chunk size to be, in megabytes*.
 Once I've done so, if I run again, *sh.status()*, I can see that nothing changed.
 Well, why?
-Well, the component responsible for the thing is the *mongos*, and since we have not given any indication or signal to *mongos* that it needs to split anything -- because no new data came in -- it will basically do absolutely nothing.
+Well, the component responsible for the thing is the *mongos*, and since we have not given any indication or signal to *mongos* that it needs to split anything -- because no new data came in -- it will basically do absolutely nothing. *If something is working, why will Porter bother trying to fix it?*

 ```javascript
 mongos> use config